Running a sump pump or just turning on a lamp -- there's a generator for that!

 Portable generators provide electricity when you're off the grid, or when the grid goes offline.
-As you consider your wattage needs, it's helpful to know that portable generators fall roughly into three size groups:
+As you consider your wattage needs, it's helpful to know that portable generators more or less fall into three size groups:

 If you live in California, you'll need a generator that complies with the California Air Resources Board (CARB) regulations.
 You don't have to purchase CARB-compliant generators if you live in other states, but they do produce lower emissions.

-Portable generators don't switch on automatically; you must wheel or carry them out of storage, make sure they're fueled and start them manually.
-All portable models have a recoil or pull-cord starter, just like the cord you'd pull to start a lawn mower.
+Portable generators don't switch on automatically.
+You must wheel or carry them out of storage, make sure they're fueled, and start them manually.
+All portable models have a recoil or pull-cord starter, just like on most lawn mowers.
 Some also have a push-button electronic starter that's powered by a small, internal battery.
 An electric ignition won't work if the battery goes dead, but you always have the pull cord as backup.

 The portable generators we evaluate range from a 44-pound model that's small enough to carry by hand to wheeled models that weigh nearly 400 pounds.
 While a portable generator's mechanical components come fully assembled, you must attach the wheels and handles yourself.
 For the largest generators this may require a floor jack, although some owners use levers or recruit strong friends to help them move the parts into position.